imagej/imagej.github.io/_pages/plugins/snt/metrics.md

 ### Notes

-- This list does not include all of the specialized metrics provided by dedicated SNT modules, such as [Strahler](/plugins/snt/analysis#strahler-analysis), [Sholl](/plugins/snt/analysis#sholl-analysis), [Persistence diagrams/landscapes](/plugins/snt/analysis#persistence-homology), or [Graph-based](/plugins/snt/analysis#graph-based-analysis) analysis
+- This list does not include all of the specialized metrics provided by dedicated modules, such as [Strahler](/plugins/snt/analysis#strahler-analysis), [Sholl](/plugins/snt/analysis#sholl-analysis), [Persistence diagrams/landscapes](/plugins/snt/analysis#persistence-homology), or [Graph-based](/plugins/snt/analysis#graph-based-analysis) analysis

 - Some combinations of metrics/statistics may not be meaningful: e.g., when measuring a single cell, pairing [cable length](#cable-length) to _SD_ will not be useful, since only one cable length value can be computed.
 In such cases, the Measurements table appends '[Single metric]' to such data

-- Each of the ~90 metrics is represented by five statistical properties: minimum, maximum, mean, standard deviation and sum, resulting in a total of at least $$90\times 5$$ features.
+- Each of the 90+ metrics is represented by five statistical properties: minimum, maximum, mean, standard deviation and sum, resulting in a total of at least $$90\times 5$$ features.
 Note that there is an intrinsic redundancy between these features: E.g., for a given cell, retrieving [Branch length](#branch-length)'s _N_ is effectively the same as retrieving [No. of branches](#no-of-branches)

 -  *NaN* values for a reported metric typically reflect undefined operations (e.g., division by zero), or the fact that the reconstruction being parsed is not a valid mathematical tree